Computer Hardware, Electronics, Hardware, Monitor, Screen, Face, Head, Person

 Electrical Device, Switch, Computer Hardware, Electronics, Hardware, Monitor, Screen, File, Text, Mailbox

 On 18 January 1994, Carl Bildt, the Prime Minister of Sweden, emailed U.S. President Bill Clinton about the war in Bosnia.
-Since then, email has become an essential tool for diplomats worldwide, facilitating the exchange of proposals, the signaling of intentions, and other vital aspects of diplomatic communication.
+Since then, email has become an essential tool for diplomats worldwide, facilitating the exchange of proposals, the signalling of intentions, and other vital aspects of diplomatic communication.

-On 20 January 1994, the U.S. State Department launched the first diplomatic website, marking a revolutionary step in digitalising diplomacy.
+On 20 January 1994, the US State Department launched the first diplomatic website, marking a revolutionary step in digitalising diplomacy.
 Today, thousands of websites for ministries of foreign affairs, embassies, and consulates exist worldwide, making the web a primary platform for diplomatic representation.
 These websites are the main hubs for launching diplomatic initiatives, sharing press releases, and disseminating information on treaties and international agreements.

 A screenshot of a computer